cinzinga/cinzinga.github.io/_posts/2020-07-13-Bug-Bounty.md

   - Penetration Testing
 ---

 On April 1st, I decided to try my hand at bug bounty hunting.
-What started initially as a short experiment quickly (de)evolved into a daily obsession and a full-time hobby.
+What started initially as a short experiment quickly evolved into a daily obsession and a full-time hobby.
 In this post I will talk briefly about my experiences and impressions.

 ## Preface